 Phoenix Children’s Hospital is a Leapfrog Group 2013 Top Children’s Hospital, the only Arizona hospital to make the list.
 In fact, only a few children’s hospitals across the country made this prestigious list.

 The Leapfrog Group is a coalition of public and private purchasers of employee health benefits founded a decade ago to work for improvements in health care safety, quality, and affordability.
 The Leapfrog Hospital Survey focuses on three critical areas of patient safety and quality: how patients fare, which includes issues like mortality for common high-risk surgeries and procedures; resources used to care for patients measured by length of stay and readmission rates; and management practices that promote safety and quality, such as adopting computerized physician order entry to reduce medication errors.

 The Leapfrog Hospital Recognition Program uses standards from the Leapfrog Hospital Survey to calculate an overall quality score for each children’s hospital.
 The quality score, which is a numerical value from 0 to 100, includes Leapfrog’s standards for preventing medication errors (CPOE), ICU Physician Staffing, Safe Practices, Never Events, and in some cases preventing hospital-acquired conditions such as infections.
 Hospitals with high quality scores have demonstrated strict adherence to Leapfrog’s safety and quality standards.
 The Leapfrog website provides specific details about these calculations.

 U.S. News & World Report

-For the third year in a row, Phoenix Children’s Hospital has placed in the U.S. News & World Report’s Best Children’s Hospitals rankings.
-In the 2013-2014 rankings, the following Phoenix Children’s specialties made the highly coveted list:
+For the fourth year in a row, Phoenix Children’s Hospital has placed in the U.S. News & World Report’s Best Children’s Hospitals rankings.
+In the 2014-2015 rankings, the following Phoenix Children’s specialties made the highly coveted list:

 For full rankings and methodology, please visit www.usnews.com/childrenshospitals.